Angular Button Overview

 elements to deliver an accessible experience.

 The Ignite UI for Angular Button directive is intended to turn any button, span, div, or anchor element into a fully functional button.
 You can use the following Angular Button types - Flat Button, Raised Button, Outlined Button, Icon Button and Floating Action Button.
-With customizable colors, options to create themes and change the Angular Button Style and enabling users to choose the button display density and more.
+With customizable colors, options to create themes and change the Angular Button Style and enabling users to choose the button size and more.

 Angular Button Example